Rahul Simha

 • Complex systems: Biocomplexity (Carl Pearson, 2011.
 Co-advised with Prof. C.Zeng).
 Consider the complex network of interactions in the average living cell.
 What is known today is that some biomolecular ``circuits'' -- such as sensors for particular external signals -- are relatively simple, whereas others show astonishing complexity -- such as the collection of molecules that govern the sequence of events in the birth-to-death cycle of a cell.
 A central goal in biology today is to understand such circuits or networks.
 A Boolean network is a popular model for such circuits and has resulted in a significant literature.
 Our work focuses on questions that go to the heart of why biological systems are complex.
 We focus on the space of networks that result in a given behavior (the biological phenomenon of interest), and ask: what kinds of networks produce the behavior? what is the minimal network needed? what components are involved and why?

 Besides the above, I am continually adding new areas or problems-to-solve, often based on student interests.
-For you, the prospective PhD student, I have one message: get in touch to see if we can find something interesting and valuable that's of common interest.

 In an earlier life, I worked on problems in networks (starting with my PhD), stochastic modeling and parallel computing.
 I might come back to these some day, who knows.
 It all depends on where the interesting ideas are.